closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

 > Identify assumptions, unexamined risks, and unclear claims in the input.
-For each, infer the expert best suited to evaluate it.
+For each, infer the *type of expert* best suited to evaluate it.
+Avoid naming experts that differ only by tooling or implementation.

 ### Strengths

 * Grounded in content gaps
-* Avoids generic expert lists
+* Naturally limits over‑specialization

 ---